 The spirit that was drawn from Moses and put upon the seventy elders is not the spirit that was born in Moses and was Moses.
 The same spirit that is in all men.

-God’s spirit is of the same spirit.
-What was drawn from Moses was the spirit of God and the spirit of God is a person.
-The first person created by God.
+What was drawn from Moses was the spirit of G-d and the spirit of G-d is a person.
+The first person created by G-d.

-The important part for Moses is that each of the seventy would now in one accord have the idea and thought, as though it was their own thought and not spoken to them by God’s spirit or God, that they would share the burden of the people with Moses.
+The important part for Moses is that each of the seventy would now in one accord have the idea and thought, as though it was their own thought and not spoken to them by G-d’s spirit or G-d, that they would share the burden of the people with Moses.

-There is no account of God or His spirit commanding the seventy elders to share the burden of the people with Moses.
+There is no account of G-d or His spirit commanding the seventy elders to share the burden of the people with Moses.

-I am the man described in Isaiah 11 as the twig of the stump of Jesse upon whom the spirit of God alighted upon many years ago.
-And he and God have taught me and shown me how they can control the thoughts of a host.
+I am a host of the L-rd of Hosts and the man described in Isaiah 11 as the twig of the stump of Jesse upon whom the spirit of G-d and the person of the spirit of the Holy G-d alighted upon many years ago.
+And he and G-d have taught me and shown me how they can control the thoughts of a host.

 Isaiah refers to the “stump” of Jesse who is the father of King David as a prophetic announcement of the banishment of King Jeconia and all of his descendants from ever sitting on the throne of David.
 The ancestral tree of Jesse through King David and King Solomon is cut down leaving only an ancestral tree stump.

 The cutting down of the line of the Kings of Judah is the ancestral tree of David forbidden to ever rule over Judah in Jerusalem again.
 It is the line of heirs in the first chapter of the book of Matthew of the New Testament, the line of Jesus.
 The tree felled leaving only a stump.